premalatha-sureshbabu/Exno.4-Prompt-Engg/README.md

 ### Conclusion:
 This experiment successfully demonstrated the application of diverse prompting techniques within a social media management chatbot to improve the customer experience.
 The key techniques employed include:

-Straightforward Prompts: Efficient for answering common customer queries quickly.
+->Straightforward Prompts: Efficient for answering common customer queries quickly.

-Tabular Format Prompting: Ideal for presenting structured information such as platform comparisons, post optimization steps, and troubleshooting procedures.
+->Tabular Format Prompting: Ideal for presenting structured information such as platform comparisons, post optimization steps, and troubleshooting procedures.

-Preceding Question Prompting: Effective for ensuring continuity and relevance in chatbot interactions across multiple queries, enhancing contextual understanding.
+->Preceding Question Prompting: Effective for ensuring continuity and relevance in chatbot interactions across multiple queries, enhancing contextual understanding.
 ## Result:
 Thus the Prompts were exected succcessfully .